Building Design Foundations

 Tokens

-By defining a consistent mask with clear color stops and a single base color, designers in Figma can now match gradients to an image’s color tone instead of defaulting to flat black.
-In code, this becomes one predictable tokenized value instead of a pile of one-off gradients.
+We defined a single mask structure with clear color stops and one base color.
+In Figma, designers can now quickly tune a gradient to match the image’s tone instead of defaulting to flat black.
+In code, this collapsed a pile of one‑off gradients into one predictable, tokenized value.

-For the GTA 6 marketing sites, we introduced six color themes tied to different character stories in the game.
+For the GTA 6 marketing sites, we introduced six color themes, each tied to a different character story.

 Adaptive color theme variables

-I created the foundations for these themes so they could scale: background gradients, buttons, and states all pull from the same set of adaptive color variables.
-This keeps the experience consistent while still giving each story its own visual voice.
+I created the foundations for these themes so they would scale.
+Backgrounds, buttons, and states all pull from the same set of adaptive color variables.
+That keeps the experience consistent across pages while giving each story a distinct visual voice.

 Components

-Components on Rockstar websites need to work across many breakpoints and layouts.
-We were moving away from static pages toward flexible, living components.
-When I designed the GTA Online Awards progression experience, there were more than 250 awards, each with multiple states.
-I started by auditing all awards and aligning on the anatomy of an “award” component.
+Components on Rockstar sites have to work across multiple breakpoints, layouts, and content types.
+As we moved away from static, bespoke pages toward reusable building blocks, component quality mattered a lot more.
+One example is the GTA Online Awards progression experience.
+There were 250+ awards, each with multiple states.
+To make this manageable, I started with an audit of all awards and defined the core anatomy of an “award” component.

 Anatomy of awards component